elioflex/discord-voice-keeper/README.md

      ```
    - Save the file

+### Getting Your Discord Token

+**IMPORTANT: Keep your token private and secure at all times.
+Never share it with anyone.**

+1. Open Discord in your web browser (not the app)
+2. Press F12 to open Developer Tools
+3. Go to the Network tab
+4. Type "api" in the filter box
+5. Refresh the page (F5)
+6. Look for a request to "api/v9/users/@me"
+7. Click on that request and find the "Authorization" header under the "Headers" tab
+8. The value of that header is your token

 ## Getting Voice Channel ID

 You have two options to get the voice channel ID: